gagannn/Spring-Boot-Mongo-Embedded/README.md

 #### Postman Collection - [Imprt from here](https://www.getpostman.com/collections/6789ea26c72976a612eb)

-Update below configurations in __application.properties__ in case if you are using different database or host
+Update below configurations in __application.properties__ in case if you are using different Mongo database or host
 ```
 spring.data.mongodb.host=localhost
 spring.data.mongodb.port=27017